3dim-computational-imaging/3dim-website/content/projects/02-Synthetic_Wavelength_Holography/index.md

       title: |
         Synthetic Wavelength Holography in the News
       text: |
         Synthetic Wavelength Holography was [Northwestern’s #3 media story in the week of Nov.
-18-24, 2021 with a total reach of 3.2 million people within this week.](https://www.northwestern.edu/newsletters/experts/2021/11-30.html)
+18-24, 2021 with a total reach of 3.2 million people within the week.](https://www.northwestern.edu/newsletters/experts/2021/11-30.html)

         ----------
         Official Northwestern research news release: